sepr88/drl-p1-navigation/report.md

 ## Future Improvements
 In the future, we could improve experience replay by adding a priority to the experencied samples.
 Instead of randomly sampling from the replay buffer we then produce a batch of samples that maximizes the TD error delta.
 The bigger the error, the more the agent can learn from this sample.

-Additionally, by manually tweaking hyper-parameters such as **`UPDATE_EVERY`** and **`BATCH_SIZE`** finding an optimal value may be very time consuming.
-Instead of manually manipulating these parameters, we could create a pipeline that automatically optimizes hyper-parameters.
+Additionally, by manually tweaking hyperparameters such as **`UPDATE_EVERY`** and **`BATCH_SIZE`** finding an optimal value may be very time-consuming.
+Instead of manually manipulating these parameters, we could create a pipeline that automatically optimizes hyperparameters.